CollinHeist/TitleCardMaker/docs/settings.md

 decrease the filesize (and therefore quality) of your Title Card assets, or increased for the opposite effect.

-!!! warning "16:9 Aspect Ratio"
+??? warning "16:9 Aspect Ratio"

-    TCM will not stop you from setting a non-standard (non-16:9) aspect ratio, but your created Title Cards __will__ be cropped.
+    TCM will not stop you from setting a non-standard (non-16:9) aspect ratio, but your created Title Cards __will__ be cropped when loaded into your Media Server.

 ## File Naming
 ### Card Extension